-US Embassy in Russia suspends issuing nonimmigrant visas
+US Embassy in Russia to stop issuing nonimmigrant visas

 Moscow — In a step that could affect hundreds of thousands of Russian tourists, the U.S. Embassy in Russia said Monday it would suspend issuing nonimmigrant visas for eight days from Wednesday in response to the Russian decision to cap embassy staff.